roryl/zsx/README.md

 ## Page Jump Supression

-ZSX can minimize disruptive page jumps from removed content.
+Minimize disruptive page jumps from removed content.

 When elements are removed from the DOM, the page may abruptly jump upward if the combined height of the remaining content and the viewport is less than the current scroll position.
+ZSX can guard against these jumps.

 See [`zx-jump-guard`](#zx-jump-guard)